kaunteya/InfoButton/README.md

 <img src="images/attrInsp.png" style = "width:350px;"/>
 </div>

-Update `Fill Mode`, `Content` and `Primary Color` and there you have InfoButton ready without writing a single line of code.
+Update `Fill Mode`, `Animate Popover`, `Content` and `Primary Color` and there you have InfoButton ready without writing a single line of code.

 ##Notes
 - Make sure the height and width of InfoButton are `equal`